chrissygonzalez/udacity-fewd-project4/README.md

 - Within the views folder, find pizza.html and open it in a browser.
 - Wait for the page to load, then use the slider to make the pizzas bigger or smaller.
 - Open the console (in developer tools) and observe the 'Time to resize pizzas'.
 On my machine, the optimized version takes around 0.42ms.
-- Compare to the original (in _original > views > pizza.html).
+- Compare to the original (in _original > frontend-nanodegree-mobile-portfolio > views > pizza.html).
 On my machine, the original takes around 84.64ms to resize pizzas.

 ####Optimizations Used
 - Changed querySelectorAll to getElementsByClassName.